sajox/snurr/docs/documentation.md

   - New enum type `Task`.
 Slightly less verbose when a Task Boundary is used.
   - New enum type `IntermediateEvent`
   - Support for `Panic`.
 Enables terminating the process from task and gateways.
 The process returns a RunTimeError::Panic containing the specified error.
+  - Using `Cow<'static, str>` instead of `&'static str` to be more flexible with different types of strings.
+  - Added convenient factory methods for cases where conversions via `From` are not used.
 - Error redesign.
 Example output below from anyhow crate.

     New